jimmyFlash/MLkit_demo/Readme.md

 - built with kotlin
 - MVVM pattern
 - LiveData arch components
 - Workmanager

-** demo highlighting text blocks matching twitter handels in and image and click listener to process click top open profile in web browser or in twitter app if present on phone
+- MotionLayout implementation

-** other features to be added for QR and face detection
+** demo highlighting text blocks matching twitter handels in and image, enables visiting twitter profile in browser ** simple image recognition of edible or non edible object images ** module for detecting items in a single image with color coded levels to display certainty